 15. Late April to Mid-June Is the Sweet Spot

-Wisteria blooming, mild weather (20-25°C), pre-summer prices, gardens fully open, ferries running on summer schedule.
-September-October is also good but some villa gardens start closing.
+Wisteria in bloom, mild weather (20-25°C), pre-summer prices, gardens fully open, ferries running on summer schedule.
+September-October is also good, though some villa gardens start closing.

 16. Afternoon Thunderstorms Are Common June-August

 The lake generates its own microclimate.
 Mornings are typically clear; by 3-4PM, clouds build over the northern mountains and thunder rolls down the lake.
-They're usually dramatic but brief — 30-60 minutes of heavy rain followed by clearing.
+Storms are usually dramatic but brief — 30-60 minutes of heavy rain followed by clearing.
 Plan indoor activities (museums, villas) for afternoons.

 17. Most Villas Close November Through February

-Balbianello, Monastero, Melzi, and Carlotta all close for winter.
-Ferry schedules are heavily reduced.
+Balbianello, Monastero, Melzi, and Carlotta all close for winter, and ferry schedules run heavily reduced.
 The lake is most accessible April through October.

 Practical Stuff